ClemensElflein/OpenMower/os/README.md

 time.
 8GB eMMC is treated as a bounded/legacy tier that may eventually reach end-of-updates as the OS grows; 16GB+ media keep full update headroom throughout (16GB → ~8.5GiB `/data`, 32GB → ~23GiB).

+### `/data` layout

+`ls /data` on a running device shows only what you might actually want to look at:

+- `openmower/` — your config, params, and ROS's own recordings/logs (see "Configuration" above)
+- `boot/usercfg.txt` — local Pi firmware overrides (see "Local boot-config overrides" above)
+- `stacks/`, `dockge/` — the auxiliary Docker stack's compose files (see "Manage OpenMower stack" above)
+- `wifi/` — the Wi-Fi credentials `wpa_supplicant` reads (see "Wi-Fi provisioning" above)

+Everything else the OS itself needs to persist but a user never needs to browse or edit by hand -- RAUC's A/B state, dropbear's host keys, root's own `$HOME`, Docker's data-root (image/container storage, as opposed to the stacks/dockge compose files above), the Bluetooth pairing DB, the `/etc` overlay's upper/work dirs, pending-update staging -- lives under one hidden `.openmower-os/` directory instead of cluttering the top level.

+`lost+found/` is also still there, unavoidably: that's ext2/3/4's own `e2fsck` convention (a well-known filename `e2fsck` expects and recreates at the filesystem's root if missing, for orphaned-inode recovery after an unclean shutdown), not something this OS controls or can relocate/hide.

 ## Update flow